Bioinformatics-Research-Network/skill-assessments/Linux for Bioinformatics/README.md

 ## Set up a non-sudo user account

 While `sudo` access is convenient for when you need to install / update software system-wide, you can't always count on having it.
-In fact, it's safer to limit the number of users with `sudo` access, so most systems will only have 1-2 of them.
+In fact, it's safer to limit the number of users with `sudo` access, so most systems will only have a few of them.
 The rest of the users will be non-`sudo`.
 Complete the following to set up a non-`sudo` account:

-1. Create a new user, `serveruser`, who has a strong, randomly-generated password, a home directory, and who has the ability to access the server.
+1. Create a new user account, `serveruser`, that has a strong and randomly-generated password, a home directory, and the ability to access the server.
-2. Successfully connect to the server using `serveruser` (you needed to solve the earlier problem to do this).
+2. Successfully connect to the server using `serveruser`.
 3. Try running `sudo ls /root`, **Q8.
 What is the output of this command?**

 ## Miniconda